 Access to matches

 Access to the matches in this premiership is limited to the playing teams (this includes playing and non-playing members), the adminteam and registered streamers.
-Streamers should contact the head admin well ahead in time to gain access to the servers and be allowed to broadcast the matches.
+Streamers should contact the admin team well ahead in time to gain access to the servers and be allowed to broadcast the matches.
 In case a spectator (so either non-playing teammember or streamer) disrupts or attempts to disrupt the match, they will be excluded from the server.

 The tournament starts with a qualification phase which will take place.
 All players can join the tournament server and drive on two maps for three laps.
 The times will be submitted to the tournament website, which will compile an overview of all times of the teams and display them ranked by the combined score of the two best players per team.
 The qualification will decide in which group the teams will be competing.

-After the qualifications, the teams are split into two: the top eight form the Premier League, the rest of the teams form the Open League.
+After the qualifications, the teams are split into two: the top ten form the Premier League, the rest of the teams form the Open League.
 Every Sunday for a period of six weeks, the two groups will play against eachother on six different maps (one map per week).

 Working of a match